Foundation of Dachigam National Park

 How to Reach Dachigam National Park

-is 22 km away.
+The nearest town and airport is Srinagar is 22 km away.
 The nearest rail junction is Jammu at a distance of 200 km away from Dachigam National Park.
 A metalled road links Srinagar with Lower Dachigam.
 Upper Dachigam can be reached on foot.